 See point 6 for information about the supervisory board.
-As of 31 December 2018 the board of directors consists of nine regularly attending members of whom two represent the employees.
+As of 31 December 2019 the board of directors consists of nine regularly attending members of whom two are employee representatives.
 Four of the nine members of the board of directors are women.
 Members of the board of directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
 The group CEO is not a member of the board of directors.
 None of the members of the board of directors appointed by the supervisory board, with the exception of the two employee representatives, are in any employment relationship or independent contractor relationship with the group beyond their posts as elected officers.
-The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board members elected by the employees.
+The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board of the board of the board is not members are deemed to be independent.

+members elected by the employees.
 The chair and deputy chair are elected by the supervisory board at separate elections for a two-year term.

 The composition of the board of directors shall be based on the bank's articles of association.
 In the election of board members the criteria of competence, capacity and diversity are in focus.
-The individual director's background is described in this annual report and at smn.no.
-The board of directors meets at least 11 times each year, and the members' attendance at meetings of the board is described in this annual report.
-The directors are encouraged to own the bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in this annual report and on the bank's website.
+The individual director's background is described in the annual report.
+The board of directors meets at least 11 times each year, and the members' attendance at meetings of the board is described in the annual report.
+The directors are encouraged to own the bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report and on the bank's website.